-- Financial aid will be calculated based on credits remaining in the program, if applicable. - Tuition debt from prior program will remain. - (Allied Health Programs Only) Tuition is credited at \$420 per academic credit that was completed during prior enrollment. - The re-enrollment fee is required and due upon time of enrollment. - Transfer courses must have been completed within the last 10 years.
+- Financial aid will be calculated based on credits remaining after the application of approved transfer credits, if applicable. - Tuition debt from prior program will remain. - Each academic credit earned at NTI approved for transfer will be applied at the current academic credit rate per hour at the time of transfer. - The re-enrollment fee is required and due upon time of enrollment. - Transfer courses must have been completed within the last 10 years.